rpgarner/u2_lab_mapping_components/README.md

-# Functional Component Contact List
+# A React Contact List

 ![](https://media.giphy.com/media/63I6FXZTXks2A/giphy.gif)

 ## Overview
-Let's create a contact list using functional components and mapping.
-We'll be practicing with a large set of data to get comfortable with mapping data, passing it through props, and rendering it within a functional component.
+Let's create a contact list using `Class` components and mapping.
+We'll be practicing with a large set of data to get comfortable with mapping data, passing it through props, and rendering it within a nested component.

 ## Objectives
 - Import data into the React component file tree